mircohacker/Spring-Boot-and-HTMX/docs/article_part_1.md

 We are now at the end of what I wanted to show you today.
 Possible next steps are:

 - Deployment: Currently the app only runs locally.
 In order to be useful at all, we need to deploy it, so users can reach it.
-  A follow-up post for this is already in planed.
+A follow-up post for this is already planed.

 - Improved embedded vue app.
 Currently, the vue app does not interact with the spring boot app at all.
 A mechanism to pass data to and from the vue app has to be developed.
 There is also a follow-up post planned for this.

 - Testing: The current testing setup is lacking and also only works locally.
-  For productive use all implemented endpoints have to be tested.
+  For productive use, all implemented endpoints have to be tested.

-- Persistence: As you possibly already noticed, does this app not provide any means to add products.
+- Persistence: As you have probably already noticed, this app does not provide any means to add products.
-  As our lambda has no way to store state between requests this storage has to implemented using external mechanisms like a database or some flat file in S3.
+  As our lambda has no way to store state between requests, this storage has to implemented using external mechanisms like a database or some files in S3.
   As a first stop I would try an [AWS Dynamo simple table](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-resource-simpletable.html).

 ## Summary